hugovk/guardian-article-fetcher/README.md

 * http://viafoura.com/blog/viafoura-hack-a-thon-a-success/

-I would like to thank [Viafoura](http://viafoura.com) for sponsoring the Toronto installment of [Big Data Week 13](http://viafoura.com/bdw/) and The Guardian for providing the [Open Platform](http://www.guardian.co.uk/open-platform).
+I would like to thank [Viafoura](http://viafoura.com) for sponsoring the Toronto instalment of [Big Data Week 13](http://viafoura.com/bdw/) and The Guardian for providing the [Open Platform](http://www.guardian.co.uk/open-platform).